 In 1939, with the Spanish Civil War just having ended, Saint Josemaria entrusted some special responsibilities to the oldest members of Opus Dei.
 Isidoro Zorzono, who was the oldest in the Work, was charged with looking after its financial concerns: accounts, installations, etc. When beginning his arduous task each day of balancing the account books, Isidoro Zorzono would kiss his crucifix and place it on his work table, and ask the holy bishop to intercede for them.

 Zorzano used to joke about whether Saint Nicholas had a beard or not, since he was portrayed in both ways in different images.
 In 1943, on his deathbed, he remarked jokingly: “One of the first things I want to do on getting [to heaven] is to be asked to be introduced to Saint Nicholas.
-And then I’ll finally know what his face looks like! … I’ll tell him that we don’t want anything for ourselves,” since the only thing they were asking for were the means needed to serve souls.
+And then I’ll finally know what his face looks like! … I’ll have to explain a number of things to Saint Nicholas… He doesn’t seem to know how to purchase cutlery at a twenty percent discount,” making reference to a recent purchase.
+There are also some aspects of the financial needs of the Work “which he doesn’t seem to have understood … it seems to me that he hasn’t truly grasped the problem.
+I’ll tell him that we don’t want anything for ourselves,” since the only thing they are asking for are the means needed to serve souls.

 (Adapted from the article San Nicolás de Bari, intercesor en las necesidades económicas del Opus Dei, by José Miguel Pero-Sanz, in Studia et Documenta (2014), pp. 21-35.)